Luukvdpoel/full-siora-mvp/apps/brand/README.md

 Visit `/signin` to log in.
 After signing in, head to `/brands` to search creator personas.
 Results can be filtered by tone, platform and vibe.
 Each profile can be saved to your personal shortlist which is stored in your browser.

 `/dashboard` and `/personas` remain available for exploring personas without authentication.

+You can also try `/intent` for a quick campaign intent form that returns creators sorted by audience and tone fit.